These Small-batch Pumpkin Cupcakes with Cream Cheese Frosting are easy to make and so, so good.

 - In a small bowl, whisk together flour, baking powder, cinnamon, allspice, nutmeg, and salt.
 Set aside.

-In a medium bowl, whisk together both sugars and vegetable oil.
-Add egg, pumpkin puree, and vanilla extract.
+- In a medium bowl, combine both sugars, vegetable oil, egg white, pumpkin puree, and vanilla extract.
 Whisk until smooth.
 Add flour mixture and use a spoon to stir until just combined.

 - Cool cupcakes in the pan for 5 minutes before transferring to a cooling rack to cool completely before frosting.